-There are two live landlord licensing schemes currently being implemented within Gateshead, Central Bensham running from 2012-2017 and parts of Swalwell from 2013-2108.
-These areas were designated for licensing after widespread consultation with stakeholders.
-The areas affected by the schemes are outlined in these maps.
+There is one live landlord licensing scheme currently being implemented within Gateshead within parts of Swalwell from 2013-2108.
+This area was designated for licensing after widespread consultation with stakeholders.
+The area affected by the scheme is outlined in the map below.

->

-> Find out more about why selective licensing is used and the benefits it can bring to communities.
+Find out more about why selective licensing is used and the benefits it can bring to communities.

 If you are a private landlord operating in this areas an application for a landlord licence is required for each property.
 Failing to apply for a licence is an offence, of which an unlimited fine can be administered.